1968 Washington, D.C., riots: Military intervention

 On Friday, April 5, President Johnson invoked the Insurrection Act of 1807 and dispatched 11,850 federal troops along with 1,750 D.C.
 Army National Guardsmen to assist the overwhelmed D.C. police force.
 Marines mounted machine guns on the steps of the Capitol and Army soldiers from the 3rd Infantry Regiment guarded the White House.
-The 2nd Brigade Combat Team of the 82nd Airborne Division from Fort Bragg, North Carolina and 6th Cavalry Regiment from Fort Meade, Maryland were among the principal federal forces sent to the city.
+The 2nd Brigade of the 82nd Airborne Division from Fort Bragg, North Carolina and 6th Cavalry Regiment from Fort Meade, Maryland were among the principal federal forces sent to the city.
 At one point, on April 5, rioting reached within two blocks of the White House before rioters retreated.
 The occupation of Washington was the largest of any American city since the Civil War.

 Federal troops and National Guardsmen imposed a strict curfew, worked riot control, patrolled the streets, guarded looted stores, and provided aid to those who were displaced by the rioting.
 They continued to remain after the rioting had officially ceased to protect against a second riot and further damage.